fuzzylogicxx/fuzzylogic/posts/how-i-consume-and-read-rss-feeds.md

 I use the free, open source Mac and iOS app [NetNewsWire](https://ranchero.com/netnewswire/) on my MacBook.
 This is where I tend to organise my RSS feeds as it has a good UI, for example for arranging feeds into relevant folders.

 If I want to browse my feeds elsewhere (on my iPhone, or on another computer), I use [Feedbin](https://feedbin.com/) – either the website or the iOS app.

-NewsNetWire and Feedbin sync pretty seemlessly together.
+NewsNetWire and Feedbin sync pretty seemlessly together so any organisation I’ve done in NetNewsWire is visible in Feedbin.

 Feedbin is paid (I currently pay 5 USD per month).
 It has a slick UI and, since it’s available from anywhere, could be treated as your “central hub” for reading.

-Feedbin also offers a couple of very interesting features.
+Feedbin also offers a few very interesting features.

-Firstly, you can use it to subscribe to email newsletters, because it provides you with an email address for that purpose.
-This means you can have your newsletters arrive into the same central place as your RSS feeds.
+- You can use it to subscribe to email newsletters, because it provides you with an email address for that purpose.
+This means you can have your newsletters arrive into the same central place as your RSS feeds;

-Secondly, you can subscribe to Twitter accounts, and choose to filter tweets by only those with links or media attached (in theory the “more interesting” tweets).
+- You can subscribe to Twitter accounts, and choose to filter tweets by only those with links or media attached (in theory the “more interesting” tweets);

-Lastly, Feedbin provide a “Send to Feedbin” bookmarklet that essentially provides a one-click “Read later” function for browsing the web.
-I previously used Instapaper (and their bookmarklet) for this function, but again, it makes sense for me to bring everything into the one place.
-This is really handy because I sometimes want to just mark an article as “read later” rather than bookmarking it on my website, because until I’ve read it I won’t know if it’s bookmark-worthy.
-Having this feature stops me leaving lots of browser tabs open at articles I need to read!
+- there’s a “Send to Feedbin” bookmarklet that essentially provides a one-click “Read later” function for use when browsing the web.
+This is a really handy feature because sometimes when I’m browsing the web I want to mark an article as “read later” rather than bookmarking it on my website, because until I’ve read it I won’t know if it’s bookmark-worthy.
+Having this feature destresses online life a little by stopping me leaving lots of browser tabs open at articles I “need to read”!
+I previously used Instapaper (and their bookmarklet) for this function, but again, it makes sense for me to bring everything into one place (Feedbin);
+- You can “star” (i.e. save) items you’ve read but want to revisit, which is handy when browsing your “Unread” list away from your laptop; and
+- You can “share” items to well-known services (Twitter, Facebook etc) but interestingly also to a “custom service” by providing a URL.
+I could see me using this in future to bookmark an article on my own website.

 Note: many thanks to Chris Coyier whose post [NetNewsWire and Feedbin](https://css-tricks.com/netnewswire-and-feedbin/) pointed me toward these excellent feed clients.